usask-arg/sasktran2/docs/sphinx/source/users_guide/emissions.md

 Now we will create the atmopshere object and enable both line of sight and surface emissions.
 For the ground emission, we need to specify the surface temperature and emissivity.
-Wavelength-dependent emissivities can be specified by passing an array of values to the `SurfaceThermalEmission` constructor.
-The array must be the same length as the wavelength array given to the `Atmosphere` object.
+Wavelength-dependent emissivities can be specified by passing an array of values to the {py:class}`sasktran2.constituent.SurfaceThermalEmission` constructor.
+The array must be the same length as the wavelength array given to the {py:class}`sasktran2.Atmosphere` object.

 ```{code-cell}
 atmosphere = sk.Atmosphere(model_geometry, config, wavelengths_nm=wavelengths, calculate_derivatives=False)